Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Introduction

-MHD simulations of SN explosions in uniform media characterized by different gas densities, CR injection fractions (while not considering in situ acceleration), and strengths and topologies of the magnetic field.
+as a function of the ISM density for different values of CR acceleration efficiency.
+Interestingly, for extreme values of the CR acceleration efficiency, the boost factor increases by over an order of magnitude in the densest regions, where radiative losses of the gas are strongest, despite CRs experiencing hadronic and Coulomb losses.
+This work was extended by \citet{rodriguezmontero_momentum_2022}, who used three-dimensional MHD simulations of SN explosions in uniform media characterized by different gas densities, CR injection fractions (while not considering in situ acceleration), and strengths and topologies of the magnetic field.
 This work also included anisotropic CR diffusion and streaming.
 As expected, including CRs resulted in the enhancement in the momentum deposition late in the evolution of SNRs when CR pressure dominated the expansion.
 However, this enhancement was only at the level of 50\%.
 Interestingly, the strength of the effect was more pronounced for lower gas densities in contrast to the results from semi-analytic model of \citet{diesing_effect_2018}.
 Since the simulations included CR transport, the escaping CRs were able to accelerate the gas beyond the remnant.
 However, the question of the effective transport of CRs near sources is still open and the speed with which CRs escape SNRs is likely to affect the dynamics of the expanding gas. \\

 Gamma-ray emission from the vicinity of star clusters \citep{aharonian_massive_2019} and enhanced $\gamma$-ray fluxes from molecular clouds located close to SNRs \citep{casanova_molecular_2010, hanabata_detailed_2014} suggests that CR diffusion could be suppressed near these sources.
 In the case of SNRs, the diffusion times of GeV CRs, that contribute most to the CR pressure, are indeed larger than the characteristic lifetimes of the remnants \citep{caprioli_cosmic-ray_2012}.
 Moreover, when the flux of CRs streaming away from their sources exceeds the local magnetic pressure, CRs can excite the non-resonant streaming Bell instability \citep{bell_turbulent_2004} and grow magnetic turbulence that scatters and effectively reduces the CR transport speed.
 This in turn can create inflated and overpressured bubbles that distort the magnetic fields in the direction perpendicular to the original CR flux.
 The ensuing turbulent motions in the bubble and the Bell instability amplify the fields, thereby effectively confining CRs to their sources as demonstrated using hybrid kinetic simulations \citep{schroer_cosmic-ray_2022, schroer_dynamical_2021}.
 This strong suppression of CR transport could result in the accumulation of significant grammage by the CRs and thus change the observed B/C and secondary-to-primary ratios \citep{cowsik_positron_2010, lipari_spectral_2018}, and possibly account for the excess $\gamma$-ray emission mentioned above.
 The characteristic sizes of these over pressurized bubbles can be as large 100 pc.
 Even in the absence of the Bell instability, the CRs streaming away from their sources could be subject to self-confinement due to the pressure anisotropy instability \citep{zweibel_role_2020}.